“Yowww,” cried The Doctor and jumped back

 had been split off and left randomly in space and time.
 What was left

-looked like it had been a Spitfire wing shot up by a Messerschmitt.
+looked like it a Spitfire wing that had been shot up by a Messerschmitt.

-And there was no on the spot bodge job he could POSSIBLY do that would
+There was no on the spot bodge job he could POSSIBLY do that would make

-make this ship spaceworthy in the twenty minutes margin he had before
+this ship spaceworthy in the twenty minutes margin he had before the perception

-the perception filter failed and the TARDIS and the Felinite ship were
+filter failed and the TARDIS and the Felinite ship were both visible to

-perception filter….!
+The perception filter!
 The Doctor turned and ran to the TARDIS.
-When
+When he

-he came out through the console room loaded with medical equipment he
+came out through the console room loaded with medical equipment he hadn’t

-hadn’t closed the inner rooms down again.
-He hadn’t had a
+closed the inner rooms down again.
+He hadn’t had a hand free to

-hand free to do it and he had been more concerned with getting back to
+do it and he had been more concerned with getting back to Gordo.

 The back up system was ten minutes short of going down.
 There was an insistent